ubc-library-rc/dryad2dataverse/docs/script.md

 * Checking for updates and handling **those** automatically

-Included with **dryad2dataverse** is a [script](https://github.com/ubc-library-rc/dryad2dataverse/blob/master/scripts/dryadd.py) and [binary files for Windows and Mac](https://github.com/ubc-library-rc/dryad2dataverse/tree/master/binaries) which do exactly this.
+Included with **dryad2dataverse** is a [script](https://github.com/ubc-library-rc/dryad2dataverse/blob/master/scripts/dryadd.py) as as well as [binary files for Windows, MacOS and Linux](https://github.com/ubc-library-rc/dryad2dataverse/releases) which do exactly this.
 The binary files, if available for your operating system, should not even require a Python installation; they are self-contained programs which will run and monitor the copying process.
-Depending on what you use and the plaform, the application will be called `dryadd.py, dryadd` or `dryadd.exe`
+Depending on what you use and the plaform, the application will be called `dryadd.py, dryadd`, `dryadd_linux` or `dryadd.exe`.
+Note that there are a wide variety of system architectures available.
+The binaries are c

+Note that these utilities are *console* programs.
+That is, they do not have a GUI and are meant to be run from the command line in a Windows DOS prompt or PowerShell session or a terminal in the case of other platforms.

 ### An important caveat